155 mm SpGH Zuzana

-Zuzana 155 mm Gun Howitzer is a Slovak artillery system developed by Konštrukta – Defence, with a 45-caliber gun and automatic loader for loading of both projectile and charge.
-It is an evolution of the 152mm SpGH DANA self-propelled howitzer.
+The Zuzana 155 mm Self-propelled gun howitzer is a Slovak artillery system developed by Konštrukta – Defence, with a 45-caliber gun and automatic loader for loading of both projectile and charge.
+It is an evolution of the 152mm SpGH DANA.

-The gun has a long range, high accuracy, and high rate of fire, it can be prepared promptly for firing, and it has a high level of mobility ensured by a modified Tatra 8×8 chassis.
-The design of the gun means it can use any NATO standard 155 mm ammunition.
+The gun has a long range, high accuracy, a high rate of fire, it can be prepared promptly for firing, and it has a high level of mobility ensured by a modified Tatra 8×8 chassis.
+The design of the gun allows it to use any NATO standard 155 mm ammunition.
 The fire control system allows for a multiple-round simultaneous-impact (MRSI) mode.
 One of the unique features of Zuzana is that the gun is mounted externally in between two totally separated compartments of the turret.
 This makes the crew inherently safe from any potentially dangerous mechanics of the gun and its autoloader.
 Additionally, the crew is protected from the gasses generated during firing.

 Variants

-155 mm ShKH vz.
+vz.
 2000 Zuzana

-The original wheeled version adopted by the Slovak Army in 1998.
+The original wheeled version adopted by the Slovak Ground Forces in 1998.

-155 mm ShKH M2000G Zuzana
+M2000G Zuzana

 A modified version made for the Hellenic Army, later resold to Cyprus.
-Armed with lighter 7.62 mm roof-mounted machine guns.
+It's armed with lighter 7.62 mm roof-mounted machine guns.

-155 mm ShKH Zuzana 2
+Zuzana 2

 Updated version with a new 52-calibre gun, full 360-degree turret traverse and a new armored cab.
 It has passed Slovak Army trials in December 2009.
-Slovak army had ordered 25 vehicles (to be delivered in year 2021 and 2022).
+The Slovak Ground Forces ordered 25 vehicles.

 The new version is claimed to possess Multiple Rounds Simultaneous Impact (MRSI) capability.

-155 mm ShKH Himalaya
+Himalaya

-1990's adaptation of the original system to a tracked chassis required by export customers.
+A 1990's adaptation of the original system to a tracked chassis required by export customers.
 It is essentially a Zuzana turret mounted on a T-72 chassis.

-The tracked version so far did not achieve orders beyond initial evaluation units and further production is unlikely.
+The tracked version did not achieve orders beyond initial evaluation units and further production is highly unlikely.

-155 mm ShKH Diana
+Diana

-A joint project between Slovak Konstrukta Defence (Slovakia) and Bumar-Labedy (Poland).
-Uses Zuzana 2 turret on UPG-NG tracked chassis.
-A prototype showcased on International Defence Industry Exhibition in Poland in Kielce in 2015.
+A joint project between Konštrukta – Defence (Slovakia) and Bumar-Labedy (Poland).
+It uses the Zuzana 2 turret on an UPG-NG tracked chassis.
+A prototype was showcased at the International Defence Industry Exhibition in Poland in Kielce in 2015.

 Specifications

-2nd Mechanized Brigade's 155mm Zuzana 2 155mm howitzer fires a projectile during a US-Slovak live-fire exercise at Bemowo Piskie Training Area, Poland, November 30, 2021.
+21st Self-Propelled Artillery Battalion's Zuzana 2 155mm howitzer fires a projectile during a US-Slovak live-fire exercise at Bemowo Piskie Training Area, Poland, November 30, 2021.